 As the second-largest Catholic university in New England, SHU provides students with an education rooted in the Catholic intellectual tradition.
 The spiritual heart of the campus is the stunning Chapel of the Holy Spirit, which provides a place of celebration and gathering for people of

-National and international recognition includes a top-tier U.S. News & World Report ranking; The Princeton Review’s Best Colleges; The Princeton Review’s Best Business Schools; AACSB accreditation for the Welch College of Business; and selection by Colleges of Distinction.
+National and international recognition includes a top-tier U.S. News & World Report ranking, The Princeton Review’s Best Colleges, The Princeton Review’s Best Business Schools, AACSB accreditation for the Welch College of Business, and selection by Colleges of Distinction.

 Internships and job placement

 in New York City throughout the school year and in their home states during summer breaks.
 Approximately 99% of SHU graduates seeking employment are employed one year after graduation, and about 40% of the class attends graduate school.

-The SHU student body thrives on involvement outside the classroom, including 32 NCAA Division I sports; 26 club sports; a vibrant performing arts program with band, dance, theatre, and choir; Greek life in 13 organizations with more than 1,000 students; media groups; and more than 80 clubs and organizations.
+The SHU student body thrives on involvement outside the classroom, including 33 NCAA Division I sports; 27 club sports; a vibrant performing arts program with band, dance, theatre, and choir; Greek life in 12 organizations with more than 1,000 students; media groups; and more than 80 clubs and organizations.

 Accelerated graduate degrees

-Recognizing the value of a graduate degree in today’s marketplace, SHU offers an array of accelerated bachelor’s-master’s degree programs in each of our colleges, which allows students to earn their undergraduate and graduate degrees within five to six years.
+Recognizing the value of a graduate degree in today’s marketplace, SHU offers an array of accelerated bachelor’s-master’s degree programs in each of our colleges, which allow students to earn their undergraduate and graduate degrees within five to six years.